Zinaida Serebriakova - self portrait

 Zinaida Serebriakova, House of Cards, 1919

 After the October Revolution, residents of private apartments were compelled to share spaces with additional people.
-Her grandfather now housed members of the Moscow Art Theatre, and much of her work focused on theatrical life.
-When her eldest daughter, Tatiana, entered ballet school, Serebriakova began a series of pastel portraits of the Mariinsky Theatre’s dancers.
+Her grandfather now housed members of the Moscow Art Theater, and much of her work focused on theatrical life.
+When her eldest daughter, Tatiana, entered ballet school, Serebriakova began a series of pastel portraits of the Mariinsky Theater’s dancers.
 Post-revolutionary Russia rejected Serebriakova’s tenderness and, although she was financially constrained to the point that she couldn’t afford oil pigments, Serebriakova refused to paint propaganda posters.

 In December 1923, Serebriakova sent 14 paintings to a travelling North American exhibition.
 Two of the paintings sold and Zinaida used the money to travel to France.
 Despite the French infatuation with modern art, Serebriakova hoped Paris would bring more portrait commissions she could use to support her family.